Junikab/llm-job-finder/DESIGN.md

 # Jora LLM Job Finder — Design Document

-Last updated: 2025-09-03
+Last updated: 2025-09-05

 ## 1. Purpose and Scope
 This document describes the architecture, design decisions, data flow, and operational details of the Jora LLM Job Finder monorepo.
 It is written for contributors and maintainers to quickly understand how the system works, how to run it locally, and where to extend it.

-Current mode: Mock/heuristic by default (fast local iteration).
+Current mode: Heuristic by default (fast local iteration).
 Optional LLM replace-mode is available via env flags.

 ## 2. Goals and Non-Goals
 - Goals